vetchium/vetchium/README.md

 #### Backend
 - Readability > Scalability > Performance.
 Optimise in this order.
+- We are a simple CRUD application that just needs to scale well.
+No need for anything fancy.
+Use boring, stable, battle-tested technologies.
+Try to keep things simple but do not make anything that would be impossible to scale later without a lot of rework.
+An example of this is: We chose postgres and neither sqlite (difficult to scale later for multiple machines) nor spanner (huh !?)
 - Do not use fancy algorithms.
 Use simple and scalable solutions.
 - Do not use ORMs.
 Do not fear SQL.
 - Do not introduce a caching layer (like Redis or within the Golang handlers) for any data that has a strong consistency requirement.
 Rely on database indexes and query tuning for performance.
 It is okay to put a lot of load on the database.
 It is easier to scale a single ACID compliant database layer (either vertically or horizontally) than debug a problem across multiple caching layers.